 Rachel from A Mother Far From Home notes that

 you get to be best friends with someone by spending a lot of time together, and much of that time will be alone.
 It will be the same with your children.
 Group dynamics are different from one-on-one dynamics, and when you are alone with one child they will have your undivided attention.
 They’ll also share things with you they wouldn’t share in a group.

 Each of our children is a unique individual, with his or her own interests, talents, and personality.
 Yet each of our children also has their place within the family, the role they play.
 Birth order, personalities, family dynamics and more affect how our children act and interact within the family.
 It’s important that we spend time with each of them to get to know who they really are.

 Children crave our attention.
-We’ve all heard the phrase “attention-getting behaviour.”
-Often, that behaviour is negative.
-Our children have failed to gain our attention with positive actions, so they’ve turned to negative behaviour.
+We’ve all heard the phrase “attention-getting behavior.”
+Often, that behavior is negative.
+Our children have failed to gain our attention with positive actions, so they’ve turned to negative behavior.
 Mommy is too busy making dinner to look at the picture I coloured for her?
 I’ll colour on myself until she notices me…

 How to Spend One-on-One Time with Your Child

 If you’re a busy mom with a big family, like me, the idea of one-on-one dates with your children can be daunting.
 When I first heard this idea, I loved it.
 I could easily see how it could make a difference in my relationship with my daughters.
 I also felt overwhelmed.
 How was I supposed to add this activity to our already busy schedules?